dotnet/msbuild/documentation/MSBuild-Server.md

 | Text                     | String        | The text that is written to the output stream.
 It includes ANSI escape codes for formatting. |
 | OutputType               | Byte          | Identification of the output stream (1 = standard output, 2 = error output) |

-`ServerNodeBuildResult` informs about finished build.
+`ServerNodeBuildResult` indicates how the build finished.

 | Property name            | Type          | Description |
 |---|---|---|